neumino/neumino.github.io/movies.md

 ### Master
-*Released on 2022-03-18, vote average 4.5*
+*Released on 2022-03-18, vote average 4.8*

-At an elite New England university built on the site of a Salem-era gallows hill, three black women strive to find their place.
+At an elite New England university built on the site of a Salem-era gallows hill, two black women strive to find their place.
 Navigating politics and privilege, they encounter increasingly terrifying manifestations of the school&#39;s haunted past… and present.

 <iframe id="player"
 	type="text/html"